razvanilin/chartbrew-docs/UseRestrictions.md

 * **Cybersquatting**: We don’t like username extortionists.
 If you purchase a Depomo product account in someone else’s name and then try to sell that account to them, you are [cybersquatting](https://www.law.cornell.edu/uscode/text/15/1125).
 Cybersquatting accounts are subject to immediate cancellation.
 * **Infringing on intellectual property**: You can’t use Depomo products to make or disseminate work that uses the intellectual property of others beyond the bounds of [fair use](https://www.copyright.gov/fair-use/more-info.html).

 While our use restrictions are comprehensive, they can’t be exhaustive — it’s possible an offense could defy categorization, present for the first time, or illuminate a moral quandary we hadn’t yet considered.
-That said, we hope the overarching spirit is clear: Basecamp is not to be harnessed for harm, whether mental, physical, personal or civic.
+That said, we hope the overarching spirit is clear: Chartbrew is not to be harnessed for harm, whether mental, physical, personal or civic.
 Different points of view — philosophical, religious, and political — are welcome, but ideologies like white nationalism, or hate-fueled movements anchored by oppression, violence, abuse, extermination, or domination of one group over another, will not be accepted here.

 ## How to report abuse